 2 – Visual Editor

-Tip: If you experience any problems when trying to add code to your pages or posts (e.g. HTML), try disabling the visual editor by ticking the checkbox in this section.
+Tip: If you experience any issues when trying to insert code into your posts or pages (e.g. HTML), try disabling the visual editor by ticking the checkbox in this section.

 3 – Admin Color Scheme

-You can choose a different global color scheme for your WP administration area from the default choices provided, or add a custom color scheme using various WordPress plugins …
+You can select a new color scheme for your WP administration area from the default choices provided, or customize the color scheme using various WordPress plugins …

-Although this has no impact on what your blog visitors see (themes control the external design of your website is controlled by your theme) or the functional aspects of your site, this feature can be used for branding the dashboard area with your corporate colors, or allowing registered users on your site to personalize their own admin area.
+Although this has no impact on what your site visitors see (the design of your site is controlled by themes) or the functionality of your site, this feature can be used to brand the dashboard area with your corporate colors, or allowing registered users on your site to personalize their own dashboard.

 To learn how to customize your WordPress dashboard, see the tutorial below:

 Checking this box allow you to use keyboard shortcuts to moderate comments.

 5 – Toolbar